Republicans push for US energy independence, Democrats criticize call

 Casten says the reason prices have gone up is that the U.S. is already shipping out gas overseas and reducing the amount in the U.S. market.

 “We should absolutely reduce the global demand for Russian oil and gas, period full stop.
-The swing producer in the world is not the untied states, the swing producer is Saudi Arabia,” Casten said.
+The swing producer in the world is not the United States, the swing producer is Saudi Arabia,” Casten said.

 So far, Biden has not announced any sanctions on natural gas from Russia.